moehriegitt/hob3l/doc/scadformat.md

   * `cut` :: boolean, default=false

-Project a 3D object into a 2D object in the iXY plane by cutting out the slice at z=0.
+Project a 3D object into a 2D object in the XY plane by cutting out the slice at z=0.

 Hob3l can only handle this for `cut=true`, i.e., to cut a slice.